Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 In this approach, building a solution using open-source libraries is more cost effective and transparent, but it’s more than that for us at Quansight.
 We are experts in the PyData open source tool stack.
-Many core contributors and creators of popular python open source packages have found a home at Quansight.
+Many core contributors and creators of popular Python open source packages have found a home at Quansight.
-We often see solutions that make significant use of open source tools, so naturally, this is where we focused the remainder of our development.
+We often see solutions that make significant use of open source tools, so naturally this is where we focused the remainder of our development.

-Various open source python packages exist which could be combined to accomplish spatial sorting.
+Various open source Python packages exist which could be combined to accomplish spatial sorting.
 We built several solutions and compared their performances below.
 Generally, each solution consists of five components, which are illustrated in Figure 2.